 A homemade Twix bar is one of my favorite treats on this planet.
 Gooey homemade caramel is perfectly sandwiched between the classic Twix ingredients of a shortbread cookie and milk chocolate—every bite is perfection.

-If you’re like me and love that chocolate and caramel combination, I’ve got a few more recipes for you to try like my homemade Snickers bars, German chocolate brownies, chocolate turtle poke cake and these extra-rich chocolate fudge caramel brownies.
+If you’re like me and love that chocolate and caramel combination, I’ve got a few more recipes for you to try like my homemade Snickers bars, German chocolate brownies, coconut caramel cookies and these extra-rich chocolate fudge caramel brownies.

 Twix cookie bars